The Bootstrap Fund

 - Cultural Economy – contributing to the cultural economy with work of high quality and high public engagement, preferably in the local area

-- Poverty Reduction – creating jobs, supporting higher living standards and increasing social mobility
+- Poverty Reduction through Other Means – supporting higher living standards and increasing social mobility.

-The Bootstrap Fund will hopefully go some way to tackling Hackney’s, and London’s, affordable workspace crisis.
+So far 51 tenants have been funded, sustaining many jobs and supporting thousands of their beneficiaries.
+The Bootstrap Fund will hopefully go some way to tackling Hackney’s and London’s affordable workspace crisis.
 This flagship model is scalable and we’re working towards this being adopted by other workspaces across the city.

 Bootstrap Fund Tenants